-Rental car is an ideal way to travel for a tourist on Crete - only this way is it possible to explore the island comfortably and completely.
-Condition of the roads can vary greatly, but they are usually fairly easy to drive through.
+A rental car is an ideal way to travel as a tourist on Crete - only this way is it possible to explore the island comfortably and completely.
+The condition of the roads can vary greatly, but they are usually fairly easy to drive through.
 The road network has been expanding since the 1980s.
 So far, the bypasses of Chania, Rethymno and Heraklion have been completed.

 However, one should always keep an eye out for potholes, or sheep and goat herds.
 The Cretans prefer to drive freestyle and like to cut corners, which is why using horns and keeping on the far right-hand side of the road is recommended before any turn.

 *Depends on the signage; the maximum speed is always indicated by signs.

 Yellow-marked roadsides indicate no parking zones, blue-marked ones are chargeable and white-marked are free parking zones.

 Chania is an attractive destination for sightseeing and shopping for many tourists.
 There are many places to eat and drink, such as Greek taverns and chic cafes, that are open until late at night.

 The old town is located around the harbor, which is a charming labyrinth of alleys and houses that have stood there for hundreds of years.
 They were built, destroyed and rebuilt with attention to detail from different eras.
 The old town is full of souvenir, art and handicraft shops.
 The beaches start not far from the old town.
 The nearest is Nea Hora, 1 km from the western end of the old town.
 The best way to explore Chania and its surroundings is, of course, with a rental car.